Kalyan Airstrip: Current use

 Satellite image overlaid onto the historical locations of the Kalyan Airstrip (RAF Kalyan) and its two abandoned runways.

 The site is located on Haji Malang Road at Nevali village, 6 km south of Kalyan railway station and 55 km away from the Chhatrapati Shivaji Maharaj International Airport at Sahar in Mumbai.
 It lies close to urban areas of the Kalyan Dombivli Municipal Corporation.
-The nearest railway station is Kalyan railway station on the Central Railway of the Mumbai suburban railway network.
+The nearest railway station is Kalyan Junction railway station on the Central Railway of the Mumbai suburban railway network.

 The site can also be accessed from State Highway 2 (Kalyan-Murbad-Ahmednagar highway) and the NH 160 (Nashik-Thane national highway) which was earlier numbered NH 3 before renumbering of all national highways by National Highway Authority of India in 2010 year.

 The two abandoned runways have been encroached upon by local population and now host dirt roads serving nearby villages.
 The southern end of the site now hosts a research and development laboratory of the Bhabha Atomic Research Centre (BARC).